frasertweedale/notes-redhat/design/freeipa-sub-ca.rst

 - PKCS #12

-Apache and nginx expect a sequence of PEM-encoded certificates, so PEM could be minimal requirement.
+Apache and nginx expect a sequence of PEM-encoded certificates, so PEM is a baseline requirement.

 Configuration